Part of the Communicable Disease Control Manual

 For practical reasons close contact may be defined as face-to-face contact within 1 metre.

 Mumps vaccine was first offered in the 1990 schedule as MMR at 15 months and a second dose was introduced in 1992 at 11 years.
-However, any person born between 1969 and 1981 who has not received two documented doses of MMR vaccine should be offered the vaccine to protect them against measles and rubella.
-People born between 1991 and 1996 may have only had 1 dose of MMR as the second dose was offered as part of a school catch up programme at this time.
+However, any person born from 1 January 1969 who does not have two documented doses of MMR vaccine given at least four weeks apart with the first dose given any time after the age of 12 months should be offered the vaccine to protect them against measles, rubella and mumps.